MarkusBordihn/minecraft-bedrock-utils/README.md

 The following folder structure is recommended for your projects.

 - **Project Folder**
-  - **Behaviour Pack Folder**
+  - **Behavior Pack Folder**
     - manifest.json (for Minecraft)
   - **Resource Pack Folder**
     - manifest.json (for Minecraft)
   - **package.json** (for npm / default values)

-You should execute the `npx minecraft-bedrock-utils <command>` command inside the project folder and not directly inside a behaviour pack or resource pack folder.
+You should execute the `npx minecraft-bedrock-utils <command>` command inside the project folder and not directly inside a behavior pack or resource pack folder.

 ### Recommended structure for new projects